KhaiTrinh/CECS453FinalProject/README.md

   <li>We were thinking of instead to utilize a grid layout that displays all of the images, and that by clicking an image would enlarge it for a better view </li>
   <li> We wanted to implement a sorting method that would sort the images in terms of recent to oldest </li>
   <li> Implement machine learning to define objects within an image</li>
+<li> Implement a way to verfiy the user like email verification. </li>
 </ul>